 A few days later she came back.
 The pain was still the same.

 The first time she said the painkillers did not help and she asked for something stronger.
-Later she called and said she was terribly nausious from the painkillers and got tablets for nausea.
-At six thirty in the morning she called once again.
+Later she called and said she was terribly nauseous from the painkillers and got tablets for nausea.
+At six-thirty in the morning, she called once again.
 She had extreme pain in her leg.